iogbole/blog.israelo/_posts/2025-10-10-love-is-a-curse.md

 I’ve been thinking a lot about my mum.
 I loved her deeply.
 I went back to her home in Nigeria this September, the first time since we lost her.
 It took days before I could walk into her room.
 Every corner of that house carried her presence.
 Her voice.
 Her scent.
 Her peace.
 I could almost hear her call my name.
 It was rough.

 I kept asking why the pain felt heavier than the memories.
 Why grief seemed to drown the love we had.
-I needed to process this some more, so I pulled out a pen and papaer.
+I needed to process this some more, so I pulled out a pen and paper.

  A realization occurred.
 The hardest part wasn’t just losing her.
 It was her final five months. **Cancer is a bastard**.
 It strips away strength and light, leaving only pain.
 Watching her fade and groan in agony broke something inside me.
 It replaced my belief in a kind universe with the cold reality of its indifference.